khaledfouda/A-probabilistic-model-for-text-categorization/README.md

 -------------------
 For full report: [A probabilistic model for text categorization](https://github.com/khaledfouda/A-probabilistic-model-for-text-categorization/blob/main/A_probabilistic_model_for_text_categorization.pdf)

-For code structure and how to use the library check [In Progress]()
+For code structure and how to use the library check [code structure](https://github.com/khaledfouda/A-probabilistic-model-for-text-categorization/blob/main/code_structure.md)